Urethramancer/sentinel/README.md

 ## Build
 Clone the repository and use "go build", and any ldflags etc. you prefer.

+## Platforms
+Tested on Linux and macOS.
+Should work on Windows without modification.

 ## Usage
 In its simplest use, Sentinel merely watches a directory until an expected type of change occurs, then returns: